harilvfs/carch/scripts/README.txt

 This bash script are in developement Phase.
+Bugs may be expected.
 Working in it :)